There are a lot of tools out there to help you track your finances.

 Every number gets included, from the value of our home and cars to bank statements.

 Why do I include home value?
-Including home value is a big debate in some circles but it goes back to why I’m tracking our net worth, it’s to give us a snapshot of our situation.
-I include the value of our home in terms of the purchase price and I include our mortgage as a liability.
+Including home value is a big debate in some circles but it goes back to why I’m tracking our net worth – it’s to give us a snapshot of our situation.
+I set the value of our home at the purchase price and I include our mortgage as a liability.
+I opted to set it at purchase price for simplicity, but here are a few other ways to value it.

 If you were to include one and not the other, it would mess up your numbers.
 Include a liability with the asset you purchased and the numbers look lower than they should.
 Include home value but not the liability and the numbers look bigger than they should.